-Zoomorphism: Hybrid creatures
+Zoomorphism: Hybrid Anthropomorphic Creatures

 The dragon, the griffin, and the unicorn are zoomorphic animals combining the features of many animals.
 They are legendary or mythical animals, rather than mythological beasts.
 However, both the griffin and the phoenix do belong to certain mythologies.
 It may be legitimate to separate the dragon, the griffin, the phoenix and the unicorn from other zoomorphic animals in that all four are likely to appear as symbols, but so do other legendary animals.
 The phoenix, who rises from his own ashes, is a symbol of rebirth.
-The unicorn appears in the Bible, but he is not listed in Donald Ray Schwartz’s Noah’s Ark, the Hebrew Bible.[ii]
-The Western unicorn cannot be captured by a person other than a virgin.
+The unicorn appears in the Bible, but he is not listed in Donald Ray Schwartz’s Noah’s Ark, the Hebrew Bible.[III] The Western unicorn cannot be captured by a person other than a virgin.
 He is therefore emblematic of chaste love.
 In children’s literature, he is often described as an animal who missed the boat: Noah’s Ark.
 (See Unicorn, Wikipedia.)

 - The dragon‘s characteristics change from culture to culture.
 He is feared in the West, but not in China.